Six solutions for WordPress plugin distribution, each with a different philosophy. See how Troy compares.

 From readme.txt in repo

-No UI (library only)
+No UI (code only)

-⚠ Git hosts: ~60 req/hr without auth token
+β Git hosts: ~60 req/hr without auth token

-Tokens/OAuth per Git host
+Access tokens per Git host

 Via WP-CLI trigger